ARTICLE

 EV charging locations in Australia: What's happening now?

+It's no wonder that EV charging infrastructures are working to keep pace.
 More and more charging stations are being built nationwide to match the rapidly growing demand.
-As of writing, there are an estimated 3,000 public charging points in the country.
+As of writing, there are over 3,000 public charging points in the country.

-Plans for new EV fast charger stations are estimated for 2025
+Plans for new EV fast charger stations are estimated for 2026

 The rollout of fast charging and ultra-fast charging stations in Australia is gaining speed, mostly in cities.
 But soon, motorists could see more charging stations in regional areas thanks to the efforts of federal, state, and local governments, as well as private investments and partnerships.